gateschema/gateschema-js/README.md

-A simple and expressive GateSchema implementation
+A simple and expressive [GateSchema](https://github.com/GateSchema/GateSchema) implementation

 ## What is GateSchema
 GateSchema specifies a list of keywords and a JSON-based format to define constraints of the data required by a given function, service or application.
-See [GateSchema Specification](https://github.com/GateSchema/GateSchema-Specification) for more details.
+See [GateSchema](https://github.com/GateSchema/GateSchema) for more details.

 With tools of GateSchema, you may be able to
 * create schema using simple syntax provided by [gateschema-js](https://github.com/GateSchema/gateschema-js)